 The International piano competition of Orléans remains the only piano competition in the world to focus on the contemporary repertoire.
-The repertoire from 1900 to nowadays allows a wide and free choice of works with a compulsory piece commissioned to a composer every two years, and performed for the first time, during the final round of the competition.
-This piece is commissioned by O.C.I. with the support of the ‘Region Centre Funds for creation’ and the Francis and Mica Salabert Foundation
+The repertoire from 1900 to nowadays allows a wide and free choice of works with a compulsory piece commissioned to a composer every two years, and performed for the first time, during the semi-final recital of the competition.

 The confidence and the generosity of many organizations including the ‘Fondation de France’ and the ‘Académie des beaux-arts’ grant many prizes, which help to revive great deceased composers through their work.

 The ‘Fondation André Chevillion-Yvonne Bonnaud’ also grants a composition prize during the first round and, by this mean, the competition achieve this ambitious goal of favoring the current composition while bringing to life the great composers of the twentieth century, our classics today.